Reconstructing CMSSM parameters at the LHC with $\sqrt{s}=14$ TeV via the golden decay channel: Introduction

-Measuring $M_{ll,\,\textrm{edge}}$ gives a relationship between $m_{\PSneutralinoTwo}$, $m_{\Pslepton}$ and $m_{\PSneutralinoOne}$.
-Measuring other invariant mass edges allows one to determine all the masses involved in the decay chain in Eq.~\ref{eqn:decaychain}.
-The squark flavours, however, will be indistinguishable, and the lightest slepton will dominate the decay chain.
-The set of measurable masses is, therefore,
+Measuring $m_{\ell\ell,\,\textrm{edge}}$ gives a relationship between $m_{\neut{2}}$, $m_{\s{\ell}}$ and $m_{\chi}$.
+Measuring other invariant mass edges allows a model-independent reconstruction of all the masses involved in the decay chain\cite{Bachacou:1999zb}.
+The squark flavors, however, will be indistinguishable, and a particular slepton might dominate the decay chain.